Have you ever wondered what the gospel looks like in real life?

 Looking back on my blog posts, it is obvious that I am a failure by the world’s standards.
 Nobody would ever look at me and think #lifegoals or even #squadgoals.
 I’m better defined by #hotmess and #lifehappens.
 But God doesn’t pick out the perfect people to do His will.
 He doesn’t stand back and wait for the cream of the crop to fight their way to the top and then send them on a mission for Him.

 God calls the runts out of the field and makes them Kings.
 He singles out the faithful, even if they are failures.
 And that’s where I found myself today.
 I have no idea how my morning will play out.
 I don’t know if I’ll get it all done.
 But I know God is with me.
 I know that I am unworthy, and I know He called me anyway.

 Maybe I just need to unplug for a moment and read Exodus 3.
 When Moses told God he was unworthy, when he questioned his calling, God didn’t offer up reassurances, He just told Moses that He had it under control.
 It wasn’t about Moses, it was about God.
 And the same is true in my life and in my calling.
 It’s not about me, it’s about Jesus.

-This is an edited excerpt from Heather’s upcoming anthology, Candid Conversations.
-(Or more like the rough draft of one of the chapters.)
+This is an edited excerpt from Heather’s anthology, Candid Conversations.
 While each story in the anthology shares a unique perspective, the prevailing theme is that we all struggle, but there is hope to be found in Jesus.
-Coming August 13th, 2018.
-Kindle edition now available for pre-order.
+Now available on Amazon.